bflaven/PluginWordpressForFun/bf_videos_manager_all/readme.md

 ```

 ### 4.4 ICONS FOR ZAATAR
-I need some icons for brand such as Amazon, GitHub, YouTube to make promotion but has somehow compliant with the Zaatar WP design.
+I needed some icons for brand such as Amazon, GitHub, YouTube to make promotion on video post.
+It was also required to be a bit graphically compliant with the Zaatar WP design.

 ```bash
 # Amazon